ContextLeak: Auditing Leakage in Private In-Context Learning Methods: Additional Analysis

 \subsection{We Focus on the Central DP Definition For Our Threat Model}

-For concerns related to local and shuffle model, in this paper, we focus on the central DP definition, as the other defense papers also only consider central DP.
-Extending this work to a federated or multi-user setup may make the local or shuffle models useful, but we consider a centralized setup here.
-We also mention that we focus on the instruction-tuned version of the blackbox models.
-Additionally, current ICL defense mechanism looks at privatizing LLM outputs from a single query, and there is thus a lack of literature that explores privatizing outputs over multiple turns.
+For concerns related to local and shuffle models, this paper focuses on the central DP definition, as other defense papers also only consider central DP.
+Extending this work to a federated or multi-user setup may make the local or shuffle models useful, but again, we consider a centralized setup here.
+We also mention that we focus on the instruction-tuned version of the black-box models.

+Current ICL defense mechanisms look at privatizing LLM outputs from a single query, and there is thus a lack of literature that explores privatizing outputs over multiple turns or simulated adaptive adversaries that iteratively refine their prompts.
 We thus focus our efforts on auditing single-query model responses and leave this proposed scenario for future work.